tinjohn/moodle-format_buttonsx/README.md

 Installation
 -------------
-* For recent Moodle versions, you can install this plugin automatically from the Moodle plugins database.
+* Download directory and install it using the moodle plugin install routine

 Manual Installation
 --------------------